-Rentals.ca April 2019 Rent Report
+Rentals.ca July 2019 Rent Report

-The average property on Rentals.ca was offered for $1,864 per month in March, a decrease of 1.3% month over month.
-The median asking rent in March of $1,750 per month is 2.7% lower than February ($1,800).
+The average property listed on Rentals.ca in June was offered for rent for $1,953 per month, an increase of 1.9% month-over-month.
+The median asking rent in June of $1,875 per month is up from May ($1,800).

-Given the fluctuations that can occur with monthly readings, this Rentals.ca National Rent Report will also look at the quarterly data to smooth out the “lumps” in the results with a larger 3-month sample size.
+Given the fluctuations that can occur with monthly readings, this Rentals.ca National Rent Report will also look at the quarterly data to smooth out the “lumps” in the results with a larger three-month sample size.

 To get a sense of what accounted for the rent changes on a quarterly basis, we can look at a percent distribution of the rents by quarter.